hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 <p align="justify">Now that you have downloaded AMUMSS and the Modular Flight Framework script, turning the script into a usable mod is a very simple process.
 With the .lua file in your AMUMSS "ModScript" folder, simply run "BUILDMOD.bat" to create the mod's .pak file.</p>

-<p align="justify">If you would like to learn more about building and merging mods with AMUMSS, or to create patch mods, follow the [steps provided in this repository's root directory](https://github.com/hypn0tick/nms-lua-mods), read the <a href="https://stepmodifications.org/wiki/NoMansSky:AMUMSS_Guide">STEP Mods AMUMSS Guide</a> written by Lo2k, or reach out in the "amumss-lua" channel of the official [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).</p>
+<p align="justify">If you would like to learn more about building and merging mods with AMUMSS, or to create patch mods, follow the steps provided <a href="https://github.com/hypn0tick/nms-lua-mods">in this repository's root directory</a>, read the <a href="https://stepmodifications.org/wiki/NoMansSky:AMUMSS_Guide">STEP Mods AMUMSS Guide</a>, written by Lo2k, or reach out in the "amumss-lua" channel of the official <a href="https://discord.gg/5Bb3pYYVyV">NMS Modding Discord</a>.</p>

 <br/>